Robert Harris (novelist): Pompeii (2003)

-In 2003 Harris turned his attention to ancient Rome with his acclaimed Pompeii.
-The novel is about a Roman aqueduct engineer, working near the city of Pompeii just before the eruption of Vesuvius in 79 AD.
+In 2003 Harris turned his attention to ancient Rome with Pompeii.
+The novel is about a Roman aqueduct engineer, working near the city of Pompeii just before the eruption of Vesuvius in 79 CE.
 As the aqueducts begin to malfunction, he investigates and realises the volcano is shifting the ground beneath and is near eruption.
 Meanwhile, he falls in love with the young daughter of a powerful local businessman who was illicitly dealing with his predecessor to divert municipal water for his own uses, and will do anything to keep that deal going.

 Imperium (2006)

-He followed this in 2006 with Imperium, the first novel in a trilogy centred on the life of the great Roman orator, and lawyer Marcus Tullius Cicero.
+In 2006, Harris followed up on Pompeii with another Roman-era work, Imperium, the first novel in a trilogy centred on the life of the great Roman orator and lawyer Marcus Tullius Cicero.

 The Ghost (2007)

 Harris was an early and enthusiastic supporter of Tony Blair (a personal acquaintance) and a donor to New Labour, but the war in Iraq blunted his enthusiasm.
 "We had our ups and downs, but we didn't really fall out until the invasion of Iraq, which made no sense to me," Harris has said.

 In 2007, after Blair resigned, Harris dropped his other work to write The Ghost.
 The title refers both to a professional ghostwriter, whose lengthy memorandum forms the novel, and to his immediate predecessor who, as the action opens, has just drowned in gruesome and mysterious circumstances.
 The dead man has been ghosting the autobiography of a recently unseated British prime minister called Adam Lang, a thinly veiled version of Blair.
 The fictional counterpart of Cherie Blair is depicted as a sinister manipulator of her husband.
 Harris told The Guardian before publication: "The day this appears a writ might come through the door.
 But I would doubt it, knowing him."

 Harris said in a U.S. National Public Radio interview that politicians like Lang and Blair, particularly when they have been in office for a long time, become divorced from everyday reality, read little and end up with a pretty limited overall outlook.
 When it comes to writing their memoirs, they therefore tend to have all the more need of a ghostwriter.

 Harris hinted at a third, far less obvious, allusion hidden in the novel's title, and, more significantly, at a possible motive for having written the book in the first place.
 Blair, he said, had himself been ghostwriter, in effect, to President Bush when giving public reasons for invading Iraq: he had argued the case better than had the President himself.

 The New York Observer, headlining its otherwise hostile review The Blair Snitch Project, commented that the book's "shock-horror revelation" was "so shocking it simply can't be true, though if it were it would certainly explain pretty much everything about the recent history of Great Britain."

-It was adapted as the film The Ghost Writer by Roman Polanski in 2010.
+Roman Polanski and Harris adapted the novel as the film The Ghost Writer (2010).